-- The inputs used in assessing the recoverability of deferred tax assets to the extent that the deductible temporary differences will reverse in the foreseeable future and that the Company will have future taxable income. - The assumptions and inputs used in calculating the fair value of the liability portion of the convertible promissory notes payable.
+- The inputs used in assessing the recoverability of deferred tax assets to the extent that the deductible temporary differences will reverse in the foreseeable future and that the Company will have future taxable income. - The assumptions and inputs used in calculating the fair value of the liability portion of the convertible promissory notes payable and fair value of the shares issued under debt settlement using discounts for lack of maketability.